Last updated 26/09/2017

 Lower pressure improves comfort.
 Low pressure allows a tyre to deform quickly to any bumps in the road, insulating the vehicle from the impact.
 Higher pressure reduces tyre flex and makes for a firmer, bumpier ride.

-On a hard, smooth surface, pressure does not have much effect on traction, although over-inflated tyres will reduce traction slightly.
+On a hard, smooth surface, pressure does not have much effect on traction, although over-inflated tyres will reduce traction slightly because the tyre cannot conform to the small high frequency rumble that comes from any surface that is not perfectly smooth.
 When encountering bumps, lower pressure provides improved traction.
 Lower pressure means the tyre stays in better contact with the road as it conforms to bumps.
 Higher pressure yields less traction over bumps as a tyre bounces and load is temporarily reduced or completely removed if the tyre becomes airborne.
 A tyre in the air provides no traction at all.

 On a surface with hard edges, soft tyres will deform around those edges and provide some mechanical “keying” between the tyre tread and the surface edge.
 This improves traction.
 A hard tyre will key less and is more likely to slip across a sharp edge.